 You will have to know your water well as this will not work with acidic water, water with iron bacteria, or chlorinated water of any kind.

 The filters will need to be replaced about every 100,000 gallons.
 You can install it yourself though it will require a basic knowledge of plumbing and tools.
-This is not a water softener, just a filter so you may want to use it in conjunction with a softener as well.
+This is not a water softener, just a filter, so you may want to use it in conjunction with a softener as well.

-6. ABCwaters 48k-56sxt-FM pro-Fine mesh Fleck Water
+8. ABCwaters 48k-56sxt-FM Pro-Fine Mesh Fleck Iron Water Filter